zhani/webruntime-debian/README.md

 build/tmp/deploy/images/<board>/
 ```

+### Display / HDMI Notes

+⚠️ IMPORTANT

+Ensure that the display is connected to HDMI-A-1.

+Some embedded DRM drivers report multiple HDMI outputs as connected even when no physical cable is attached.
+In such cases, Weston enables all reported outputs, and the IVI shell may create layers for both HDMI-A-1 and HDMI-A-2.

+This demo assumes HDMI-A-1 as the primary display output.
+Connecting the screen to a different HDMI port may result in no visible output or the UI appearing on an unintended display.

 ### Known issues

 Some distributions use **AppArmor** and in some cases **AppArmor** user namespace creation restrictions cause our platform build to fail with permission errors.